Before your trip, check the latest government advice for any travel alerts for your destination.

 New Zealand is a natural playground for adventurous travellers.
 Whether you're driving or busing around, there are so many spots across the North and South islands to stop and do a thrill-seeking activity.

 The paths, tracks and waters of NZ's adventure trails will take you to some of the country's best-loved sights, including Fjords, mountains, forests and lakes.
-We'd recommend Active Adventures for the best tours that get you off the beaten track.
+Active Adventures offer some great tours that get you off the beaten track.

 Discovering the Northern Territory